 You should consider a Wi-Fi extender where there are dead zones or other connectivity problem areas in your house or at your workplace.
 These can be caused by electrical equipment, appliances, building materials, structures and structural elements and even external interferences.
 They can also be caused just by the distance itself.
 Basic Wi-Fi extenders are fantastic for your average two- or three-story home and are a great solution for businesses such as restaurants, cafes or bars that have multiple seating areas, occupy several floors, and especially for those that have heavy-duty kitchen equipment that can interfere with your Wi-Fi signal.
 More robust bridge and radio plus dish extenders work well for larger properties or for locations with a high level of interference.
 These are especially important for service providers, government, public safety agencies and critical infrastructure operators.

 Get In Touch

-National Wireless offer a range of Wi-Fi extender solutions, from the most basic plug and play products to an engineered solution for the most complex and business critical scenarios.
-If you need to increase your on-site productivity or support your employees who have transitioned to work from home arrangements, by optimising home or office Wi-Fi signals, get in touch.
+National Wireless offers a range of Wi-Fi extender solutions, from the most basic plug-and-play products to an engineered solution for the most complex and business-critical scenarios.
+If you need to increase your on-site productivity or support your employees who have transitioned to work-from-home arrangements, by optimising home or office Wi-Fi signals, get in touch.
 We can help you find the solution that fits your needs.